Last updated date: 31-May-2023

 Other nose profile “rules” include the horizontal thirds of the face and the vertical fifths of the face.
 In the horizontal thirds of the face method, an individual’s face is divided into 3 parts: from hairline to Glabella, from Glabella to columella and from the nasal tip to the chin.
 For the vertical fifths of the face, as the name suggests, the face is divided vertically into five parts that are one-eye breadth size.
 This rule implies that the nasal width should be equal to the middle fifth of the face.

-So, what are the most common types of noses across the globe?
+What are the most common types of noses across the globe?

 1. Fleshy nose

 Commonly found in men, a fleshy nose is typically characterized by weak cartilage.
 A fleshy nose frequently has a fleshy tip that is bent downward and an alae wing that is typically open and thick, as it is known for its bulbous appearance.
 Some studies show that it is one of the most common type of nose, accounting for over 24% of noses of the total population.
 Fleshy noses can also be petite, yet they do not have a bony appearance.
 Many famous people have a fleshy nose, including Albert Einstein, Prince Philip and Mark Ruffalo.

 2. Turned-up nose – the popular button nose